luizalbertocviana/clojure-shopping-cart-api/README.md

 discount coupon is applied to that user's shopping cart.
 If the coupon name does not correspond to an existing coupon's name, a `404` response code will indicate that.
+If the coupon has passed its expiration timestamp, a `409` response code will indicate that.
 If the referred session has been finished, a `401` response code will indicate that.